IMPORTANT SAFETY INFORMATION

 |Sourcing of active ingredient approved by FDA**||Variable1|

 * Not all compounders are registered with the FDA; therefore, compounding is dependent on whether the product is compounded at a facility that meets the conditions of sections 503A of the FD&C Act or an outsourcing facility.

-** In a 2004 published analysis sponsored by STD Pharmaceuticals found that compounding samples purchased from three compounding pharmacies contained significant concentrations of a contaminant that suggested possible use of non-pharmaceutical grade chemicals.
+** In a 2004 published analysis sponsored by STD Pharmaceuticals, it was found that compounding samples purchased from three compounding pharmacies contained significant concentrations of a contaminant, suggesting a possible use of non-pharmaceutical grade chemicals.